AnilBurcu/AnilBurcu/README.md

 ## 🔭 What I'm Currently Working On
 - 🌐 Building responsive and accessible web applications
 - 💡 Experimenting with new frontend technologies and frameworks
-- 🛠️ Enhancing my skills in React, Vue, and Angular
+- 🛠️ Enhancing my skills in React and React Native
 - 📈 Contributing to open source projects

 ### Languages & Tools